Cistercian Cult of Saints as a Treasury of the Living Past in the Later Middle Ages

 • Product Form: Hardback

-Contrary to traditional interpretations of Cistercian culture, the order was not against the cult of saints.
-The liturgical calendar accommodated numerous saints, and central to Cistercian identity in the later Middle Ages was St Bernard of Clairvaux, who embodied the order and delivered key interpretations within its monastic culture.
+Contrary to traditional interpretations of Cistercian culture, the Order was not against the cult of saints.
+The liturgical calendar accommodated numerous saints, and central to Cistercian identity in the later Middle Ages was St Bernard of Clairvaux, who embodied the Order and delivered key interpretations within its monastic culture.
 Many individual communities were highly invested in the cult of saints as they sought to create strong local and regional belonging, maintain ties to the outside world, and control significant elements of the devotional landscape.
 However, the saints also cemented crucial bonds within filiations and facilitated a shared identity within geographically extensive networks.
-Textually, materially, visually and ritually, cults of saints between 1300 and the early sixteenth century were an important facet of Cistercian culture; by exploring these manifestations were can better understand late medieval monasticism on its own terms.
+Textually, materially, visually, and ritually, cults of saints between 1300 and the early sixteenth century were an important facet of Cistercian culture; by exploring these manifestations, we can better understand late medieval monasticism on its own terms.

-Emilia Jamroziak is a specialist of medieval religious and cultural history and a Professor in the Faculty of History at Adam Mickiewicz University in Poznań, Poland.
+Emilia Jamroziak is a specialist in medieval religious and cultural history and a professor in the Faculty of History at Adam Mickiewicz University in Poznań, Poland.
 Prior to returning to Poland in 2025, she spent many years at the University of Leeds, UK, where she was Professor of Medieval Religious History and helped build one of the leading centres for medieval studies.
-She continues her association with Leeds as an honorary Visiting Research Fellow.
-Her research focuses on the Cistercian order and on how monastic communities shaped and were shaped by the societies around them.
-She is the author of The Cistercian Order in Medieval Europe, 1090–1500 (Routledge, 2013) and several other monographs, studies and edited collections on medieval monastic history.
+She continues her association with Leeds as an honourary visiting research fellow.
+Her research focuses on the Cistercian Order and on how monastic communities shaped and were shaped by the societies around them.
+She is the author of The Cistercian Order in Medieval Europe, 1090–1500 (Routledge, 2013) and several other monographs, studies, and edited collections on medieval monastic history.